 Math Test #23 on Lessons 1-120 (Grades 7 & 8)

 Science Lesson Presentations (3-5 Minutes)

 Remember to check FastDirect weekly to see how your child is doing.
 The schedule of assignments due for the upcoming week is also listed under each subject (typically I do it by Sunday night).
 The date in FastDirect is the day it was assigned.
 It is typically due one or two days later.
 Remember you can correct papers that are a C or below.

-May the Lord continue to shower your homes with His love and grace!
+May the Lord continue to shower your homes with His protection, love, and grace!
 Be safe and wear a mask!
-We are in the season of Advent preparing for the coming of Jesus.
-Praise Our Savior, Jesus!
+Praise to Our Savior, Jesus!

 Working for the Lord,

 Mr. G. Brand

 Religion – Concordia’s One in Christ series – grade 5

 - God and His Word